netg5/airport-management/README.md

 * ContentOptions: `grant_type=refresh_token&refresh_token=REFRESH_TOKEN`

 ## FIXME
-1. Response in ticket service - all ticket views are with the same content
 2. Test cases for controllers in flight-service
 3. Method availability for a specific role
 4. Authorization in Swagger UI